geepum/python/README.md

 4. `t` is default therefore usually ommitted.
 5. difference between `t` and `b` are `str` and `bytes`. in case of writing in byte mode, it should be `wb`.
 6. after file was open, it must be closed.
+7. encoding is for text files only. binaries do not need encoding.
 <br>

 example